Enterococcus: Antibacterial resistance

 From a medical standpoint, an important feature of this genus is the high level of intrinsic antibiotic resistance.
 Some enterococci are intrinsically resistant to β-lactam-based antibiotics (penicillins, cephalosporins, carbapenems), as well as many aminoglycosides.
 In the last two decades, particularly virulent strains of Enterococcus that are resistant to vancomycin (vancomycin-resistant Enterococcus, or VRE) have emerged in nosocomial infections of hospitalized patients, especially in the US.
 Other developed countries, such as the UK, have been spared this epidemic, and, in 2005, Singapore managed to halt an epidemic of VRE.
 Although quinupristin/dalfopristin (Synercid) was previously indicated for treatment of VRE in the USA, the FDA approval for this indication has since been retracted.
 The rationale for the retraction of Synercid's indication for VRE was based upon poor efficacy in E. faecalis, which is implicated in the vast majority of VRE cases.
 Tigecycline has also been shown to have antienterococcal activity, as has rifampicin.
+However, resistance to these last-resort antibiotics, including linezolid and daptomycin, is increasingly being reported, involving complex genetic mechanisms that pose new challenges for treatment.

 Bacillus haynesii CD223 and Advenella mimigardefordensis SM421 can inhibit the growth of Enterococcus spp.